towersvault/shinpokered/README.md

   - Changes to Rage
 	- Now only lasts 2 to 3 moves like Bide in order to prevent an infinite loop
 	- As a tradeoff, attack boosts from rage are kept when it ends
+  - Minor code correction to Twineedle to prevent future errors, but this has no effect on gameplay

 - Adjustment to stat mods, conditions, and items
   - Sleep does not prevent choosing a move
   - Waking up from sleep does not waste the turn and the chosen move is used
     - The sleep counter's minimum value is increased by +1 to maintain accuracy of sleep moves
   - Badge stat-ups are now only applied in wild pokemon battles to give parity to enemy trainers (only in "SET" style)
-  - The effect of X Accuracy is no longer applied to one-hit K.O. moves (it originally made them auto-hit)
+  - The effect of X-Accuracy is no longer applied to one-hit K.O. moves (it originally made them auto-hit)
+  - Using X-Accuracy with a OHKO move now allows it to hit faster opponents
   - The limiter on vitamins is raised to a max of 62720 stat exp after the elite 4 have been beaten
   - Pkmn added to the player's party (either as a gift or in-game trade) have at the least DVs of 9,8,8,8
   - Upped the power of safari balls